hasinhayder/wp-quick-provision/readme.md

 # WP Quick Provision

-This plugin cave save you from boredom and from doing the same tasks again and again you do after installing a fresh version of WordPress.
+This plugin can save you from boredom and from doing the same tasks again and again you do after installing a fresh version of WordPress.
 You can provision your new setup by automatically installing themes and plugins using **WP Quick Provision** plugin, all by supplying a list of those themes and plugins from gist.github.com.
 Here is a valid data format that is required by this plugin to properly provision your WordPress installation.

 ```js
 {